-child's entrance to the pool, the director of the pool issued a statement saying that the entrance to the pool and all its facilities were not accessible, so they could not guarantee the safety of people with disabilities.
+A similar case was reported in 2017, but this time in relation to disability.
+When calling to enquire about time slots and logistics for taking her child with disabilities to a pool in Skopje, a mother was told that people with disabilities were not allowed in the pool.
+She reported this on social media.
+Following public outrage about prohibiting the disabled child's entrance to the pool, the director of the pool issued a statement saying that the entrance to the pool and all its facilities were not accessible, so they could not guarantee the safety of people with disabilities.
 No adjustments have been made to make the pool physically accessible.
 This case was taken to court.
 The First Instance Court found discrimination, but the Second Instance Court reversed the decision and returned the case to the first instance court for a repeat trial.

-3.2.10 Housing (Article 3(1)(h) Directive 2000/43)
+3.2.9 Housing (Article 3(1)(h) Directive 2000/43)